quasipedia/geiger/README.md

 ## Under the hood

-This package downloads the relase information about Atom via the **GitHub API** (this is what it makes it platform-independent, BTW).
+This package downloads the release information about Atom via the **GitHub API** (this is what it makes it platform-independent, BTW).

 Based on your configuration settings the package may then notify you of newer